Corporate Governance ｜ Performance Highlights

 Supplier Evaluations and Audits

-Taipower conducts supplier evaluations based on its Application Guidelines for the Re-assessment of Electrical Equipment.
+Taipower conducts supplier re-evaluation based on its Re-evaluation Guidelines of Power Equipment and its Review of Supplier Capability and Management of Qualified Manufacturers policy.
 Suppliers with Certificates of Manufacturing Capacity must conduct re-assessments before the expiration dates of their validity periods (up to three years) to maintain their qualifications.

-Through the re-evaluation process, Taipower conducts a comprehensive evaluation of supplier manufacturing capacities, quality management systems, manufacturing equipment, and lists of equipment that require inspection, suppliers of components or raw materials, delivery conditions in the most recent three years, and improvement measures for misusing equipment.
-Suppliers that meet the requirements shall be issued Certificates of Manufacturing Capacity.
-When suppliers fail to meet the requirements, they are given a limited period in which they can propose improvement measures.
-Suppliers that fail to propose improvement measures without valid reasons are required to reapply for their Certificates of Manufacturing Capacity.
+During the re-evaluation process, Taipower conducts a comprehensive evaluation of supplier manufacturing capacities, quality management systems, manufacturing equipment, and lists of equipment that require inspection, suppliers of components or raw materials, delivery conditions in the most recent three years, and improvement measures for misusing equipment.
+Suppliers that meet the requirements are issued Certificates of Manufacturing Capacity.
+When suppliers fail to meet requirements, they are given a limited period in which they can propose improvement measures.
+Suppliers that fail to propose improvement measures without valid reasons are required to re-apply for their Certificates of Manufacturing Capacity.

-In 2020, Taipower strengthened its audits of material suppliers.
-Among the 156 qualified selective tendering suppliers, 31 were chosen for re-assessment which accounted for 20% of the suppliers.
-The results of all supplier reassessments met Taipower's requirements.
-In addition, the Company conducted inspections during the manufacturing process and on-site audits of suppliers a total of 456 times.
+In 2022, Taipower strengthened its auditing of material suppliers.
+Among 154 qualified suppliers in selective bidding, 28 were re-evaluated which accounted for 18%* (The eligibility period of re-evaluation was three years, and the eligibility cycles of different materials from the same supplier were also different, therefore the re-evaluation was conducted on those who had expired eligibility periods).
+In addition, the Company conducted inspections during the manufacturing process and on-site audits of suppliers a total of 416 times.